sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 ### Deploy using Source Files (option 1)

-This option involves cloning the repository and building the C# project source files locally.
+This option involves cloning the repository and building the C# project source files locally on a Windows machine.
 If you’re not comfortable working with code, consider using Option 2 below.

 1. Install [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 2. Clone the repository: `https://github.com/AzureCosmosDB/MongoMigrationWebBasedUtility`